The Hocker/Hawker Family

 - Amy Hawker, b.
 July 27, 1708 in Prince George's Co., Md.

-Much of what we know about Robert Hocker and Amy Selby comes from Robert Hocker's will.
+Much of what we know about Robert Hocker and Amy Selby comes from Robert Hocker's 1711 will.
 From the will, we know the names and birth dates of their four children, the name of Amy's father, and the fact that Robert Hocker received a good deal of land from William Selby when he married Amy.
-From the will we also learn that Amy died before Robert, sometime between the birth of daughter Amy in July 1708 and the death of Robert around the end of April or early May of 1711.
+This latter fact is also corroborated by William Selby's 1698 will (see the "Sixthly" provision), proved on Feb.
+25, 1699 (per Gregorian calendar).
+From Robert Hocker's will we also learn that Amy died before Robert, sometime between the birth of daughter Amy in July 1708 and the death of Robert around the end of April or early May of 1711.
 The will provides that the executor, Thomas Brook(e), Jr. is "to take into his care my dear babes and their estates beseeching him ... to deliver each their part when they arrive at the age within mentioned...."
 Thomas Brooke was a man of some prominence in Maryland, so it is unlikely, but not out of the question, that he raised the four children.
 None of Robert's three siblings were mentioned in the will, even as witnesses, so it is not obvious that any of them stepped up to raise the kids.
 Perhaps probate records will reveal how the children spent the next ten or so years of their lives until they "came of age."

 Elizabeth Hawker, the daughter of Robert Hocker and Amy Selby, married Samuel Pruitt I in Prince George's Co., Md. around 1720.
 For more on the Pruiett genealogy, go to Pruiett, Part 1.